vericast/datafest-2017/README.md

 terminal window, closing the terminal window, and closing any Jupyter Notebook tabs in your web browser.

-### During the Workshop
+## During the Workshop

+If you have **not** setup your laptop following the instructions above, you can do so starting from a thumbdrive that the instructors will hand out at the start of the workshop.

+1. Plug the thumbdrive into your laptop.
+2. Find the installer that matches your operating system.
+3. Drag the installer to your Downloads folder. **Do not** try to run the installer from the thumbdrive.
+You'll be waiting forever for it to complete.
+4. Continue with the setup instructions for Windows, Mac, or Linux **above**.

-The instructors will guide you through staring and using Jupyter Notebook to analyze sample datasets on the day of the workshop.
+After you have all of the necessary software set up, the instructors will guide you through staring and using Jupyter Notebook to analyze sample datasets on the day of the workshop.
 You can start the notebook server before the session begins by opening a command prompt and running the following commands.

 ### Windows